-The special significance of this pattern is that serum proteome changes do not act independently as these three host systemic response pathways triangulate in a network of interactions.
-Furthermore this report signifies the importance of the pathways intercommunicating in the vast circuitry of cascading proteolytic events, the predominant mechanism for responding to acute insults in the bloodstream.
-As proteolysis is irreversible, all species of life have evolved molecular mechanisms to regulate perturbations and maintain homeostasis.
+The special significance of this pattern is that serum proteome changes do not act independently.
+These three host systemic response pathways triangulate in a network of innate immunity interactions.
+Furthermore, it is especially significant that they all intercommunicate in the vast circuitry of cascading proteolytic events, the predominant mechanism for responding to acute insults in blood.
+As proteolysis is irreversible, all species of life have evolved molecular mechanisms to regulate proteolytic perturbations to maintain homeostasis.
 The most distinguished is a protein family of suicidal serine protease inhibitors known as SERPINs.